HalinaPP/web-performance-babel/Readme.md

 For every day of lateness there is a penalty in 0.5 point.
 Maximum 10 points.

 1. In first project setup webpack to work with babel.
-Create .babelrc file and configure babel to support last 2 versions of browsers, not dead browsers and browsers with usability more then 5%. **[4 points]**
+Create .babelrc file and configure babel to support last 2 versions of browsers, not dead browsers and browsers with usability more then 5%. **[4 points]** [Part 1](https://github.com/HalinaPP/web-performance-babel/blob/dev/Part%201)
-2. In second project use ES modules with Babel in order to create two different js files, one of which will be less weight and load in modern browsers, and the second will be larger and provide support for older browsers **[3 points]**
+2. In second project use ES modules with Babel in order to create two different js files, one of which will be less weight and load in modern browsers, and the second will be larger and provide support for older browsers **[3 points]** [Part 2](https://github.com/HalinaPP/web-performance-babel/tree/dev/Part%202)
-3. Compare 3 js file sizes from both projects and attach small comparative report in hometask **[3 points]**
+3. Compare 3 js file sizes from both projects and attach small comparative report in hometask **[3 points]** [Comparative Report](https://github.com/HalinaPP/web-performance-babel/tree/dev/Comparative%20Report)